lippertto/janus-trainer/README.md

 After you are done, you can create a migration like so: `prisma migrate dev`

+If you want to run the playwright tests locally, you need to set initial data in your local database.
+Do this with `prisma db seed`.

 More information can be found in the [Prisma docs](https://www.prisma.io/docs/orm/prisma-migrate/workflows/prototyping-your-schema)